-- 1. Measurement and Fundamental Properties (All in Class 1) - a.
-Fundamentals of measuring length, area, volume and mass - b.
-Density of materials - c.
+- 1. Measurement and Fundamental Properties (All in Class 1) - 1.
+Fundamentals of measuring length, area, volume and mass - 2.
+Density of materials - 3.
 The scientific method - 2.
-Motion, Forces and Energy - a.
-Motion of objects as related through the concepts of position, displacement, speed, velocity, and acceleration (Class 2) - b.
-Interpretation of distance vs. time and speed vs. time graphs (Class 2) - c.
-The relationship between a net force and the motion of an object (Class 2) - d.
-Explain how action and reaction forces are related to each other (Class 2) - e.
-Basic forces in the universe including electrostatic, gravitational and magnetic(Class 4,7,10) - f.
-Forms of energy including solar , chemical , magnetic , electric , nuclear , and thermal(Class07) - g.
-The relationship between net force, work, and kinetic energy (Class 03) - h.
-Conservation of energy, and how energy is transformed form one form to another (Class 03) - i.
+Motion, Forces and Energy - 1.
+Motion of objects as related through the concepts of position, displacement, speed, velocity, and acceleration (Class 2) - 2.
+Interpretation of distance vs. time and speed vs. time graphs (Class 2) - 3.
+The relationship between a net force and the motion of an object (Class 2) - 4.
+Explain how action and reaction forces are related to each other (Class 2) - 5.
+Basic forces in the universe including electrostatic, gravitational, and magnetic (Class 4,7,10) - 6.
+Forms of energy including solar, chemical, magnetic, electric, nuclear, and thermal(Class07) - 7.
+The relationship between net force, work, and kinetic energy (Class 03) - 8.
+Conservation of energy, and how energy is transformed form one form to another (Class 03) - 9.
 The nature of heat (thermal energy) and heat transfer (conductive, convective, radiant) and their relationship to temperature and temperature measurement (Class 06) - 3.
-Structure and matter (All in Class 7)

-- a.
-Atomic theory and basic atomic structure including the relationships between sub-atomic particles - b.
-Periodic Table of Elements and periodic trends to atomic structure - c.
-Characteristics of the atomic, ionic, and molecular classes of matter - d.
-Phases of matter (solids, liquids, and gasses) and the connections between the properties using a particle model - e.
-Classification of matter-elements, substances, compounds, mixtures - f.
-Basic characteristics of solutions, including acids and base, and their relationship to the pH scale

-4. Matter and its Changes (All in Class 8)

-- a.
-Phases of matter and associated phase changes - Chemical and physical changes, and classifying chemical and physical properties of matter - c.
-Basic principles of chemical bonding and chemical activity - d.
-Energy changes during chemical reactions

-5. Electricity and Magnetism

-- a.
-Electric charge and how charge is transferred from one object to another - b.
-Models of electric current, voltage, resistance, and their interrelationships - The construction and operation of simple electrical circuits and the difference between series and parallel combinations of resistors
+Structure and matter (All in Class 7) - 1.
+Atomic theory and basic atomic structure including the relationships between subatomic particles - 2.
+Periodic Table of Elements and periodic trends to atomic structure - 3.
+Characteristics of the atomic, ionic, and molecular classes of matter - 4.
+Phases of matter (solids, liquids, and gasses) and the connections between the properties using a particle model - 5.
+Classification of matter-elements, substances, compounds, mixtures - 6.
+Basic characteristics of solutions, including acids and base, and their relationship to the pH scale - 4.
+Matter and its Changes (All in Class 8) - 1.
+Phases of matter and associated phase changes - 2.
+Chemical and physical changes, and classifying chemical and physical properties of matter - 3.
+Basic principles of chemical bonding and chemical activity - 4.
+Energy changes during chemical reactions - 5.
+Electricity and Magnetism - 1.
+Electric charge and how charge is transferred from one object to another - 2.
+Models of electric current, voltage, resistance, and their interrelationships - 3.
+The construction and operation of simple electrical circuits and the difference between series and parallel combinations of resistors - 1.
+Waves and Light - 1.
+Longitudinal and transverse waves - 2.
+Properties and sound - 3.
+Doppler effect and interference - 4.
+Electromagnetic radiation (light), the electromagnetic spectrum and sources of light